-Router Dashboard (Basic Home Screen)
+Dashboard (Basic Home Screen)

 The router Basic Home screen has a dashboard that lets you see the status of your Internet connection and network at a glance.
-You can click any of the six sections of the dashboard to view more detailed information.
-The left column has the menus, and at the top, there is an Advanced tab that lets you access additional menus and screens.
+You can click any of the six sections of the dashboard to view and change the settings.
+The left column has menus.
+You can use the Advanced tab to access more menus and screens.

 Figure 5.
-Router Basic Home screen with dashboard, language, and online help
+Basic Home screen with dashboard, language, and online help

 - Home.
 This dashboard screen displays when you log in to the router. - Internet.
 Set, update, and check the ISP settings of your router. - Wireless.
 View or change the wireless settings for your router. - Attached Devices.
 View the devices connected to your network. - Parental Controls.
 Download and set up parental controls to prevent objectionable content from reaching your computers. - ReadySHARE.
 If you connected a USB storage device to the router, then it is displayed here. - Guest Network.
 Set up a guest network to allow visitors to use your router's Internet connection. - Advanced tab.
 Set the router up for unique situations such as when remote access by IP or by domain name from the Internet is needed.
 See Chapter 9, Advanced Settings.
-Using this tab requires a solid understanding of networking concepts. - Help & Support.
-Go to the NETGEAR support site to get information, help, and product documentation.
+You need a solid understanding of networking to use this tab. - Help & Support.
+Visit the NETGEAR support site for information, help, and product documentation.
 These links work once you have an Internet connection.